By Amy-Rose Lane

 But don’t despair if you love elephants.
 There are actual elephant sanctuaries in Thailand, like the SaveElephant Sanctuary, where you can interact with elephants in a controlled setting.
 This experience does not include elephant rides, which is how you can tell it’s legit.
 (Image: World Animal Protection)

-After Blackfish we’re familiar with the barbaric practices of Seaworld.
+Of all the animal tourism traps, this is the one we should be most aware of.
+After Blackfish, we should all be familiar with the barbaric practices of Seaworld.
 In addition to covering up multiple deaths, and general inhumane practices, Seaworld and other marine parks still offer dolphin swims to paying members of the public.

 In a-typical vacation destinations, like the Caribbean, dolphin swims are commonplace.
 But think twice before you sign up.

 All dolphin pens are too small and shallow for a creature that can swim 100 miles in just one day.
 What’s more, dolphins are ritually starved and mistreated in order to be able to perform tricks for entertainment.

 Dolphins are among the smartest animals in the animal kingdom, and as a result of being forced to perform in captivity, they can experience psychosis.
 Captive dolphins have even committed suicide as a result of this psychosis.